Chronology - Worst Ebola outbreak on record tests global response

 June 17: Liberia reports Ebola in its capital, Monrovia.

-June 23: With deaths above 350, making the West Africa outbreak the worst on record, MSF says it is "out of control," calls for massive resources.
+June 23: With deaths above 350, making the West African outbreak the worst on record, MSF says it is "out of control" and calls for massive resources.

 July 25: Nigeria confirms its first Ebola case, a man who died in Lagos after travelling from Monrovia.